NYUAD-IM/Software-Art-Text/WeeklySchedule.md

 ## <a name="week5"></a>Week 5

 ### Week 5 (2/15)
-- Project 2 Fiction Presentations
+- Assignment 2 Fiction Presentations

 ### Week 5 (2/17)